joshbruce/fourth-earth-raw/public/additions/content.md

 Guidelines:

-1. Keep decay simple; maybe it's an artifact of being subdued, death and resurrection, reincarnation, some combination (see “Resurrection” and “Reincarnation” additions).
+1. Keep decay simple; maybe it's an artifact of being subdued, death and resurrection, reincarnation, some combination (see “Subdue,” “Resurrection,” and “Reincarnation” additions).
 2. A rank should rarely, if ever, return to 0; like riding a bike, it will tend to take less time to return to a previously held proficiency level than it took to initially attain it.
 3. Ranks should be balanced using a mundane to rare spectrum of difficulties; chances are most difficulties aren't a 5 or higher, making it harder to reach high-level ranks.
 4. Succeeding at a skill with a given difficulty should rejuvenate the proficiency points in the lower ranks.
-5. Similar to the "Tool decay and destruction" addition, players could pay a tax to maintain skill proficiency; simulating joining a gym.
+5. Similar to the "Tool decay and destruction" addition, players could pay a tax to maintain skill proficiency; simulating joining a gym, for example.

 Consider: